guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 **JIRA custom fields are fields that can designed by your JIRA administrators to be available during the issue creation.**

-The Splunk Add-on for JIRA Service Desk supports any kind and any number of custom fields by allowing you to insert a custom field JSON structure im the alert configuration.
+The Splunk Add-on for JIRA Service Desk supports any kind and any number of custom fields by allowing you to insert a custom field JSON structure in the alert configuration.

 **There are different types of custom fields, from a single ling text input to date and time pickers, which are described in the JIRA API documentation:**